 6 Vegetables To Plant in July

 I planted two rows of beetroot on Saturday afternoon.
 Although I love beets, there are only so many of the purple balls one man and his wife can eat, so I like to pickle the surplus.
 It’s nice for the plot to produce to make an appearance in salads over winter, and with jars of decent pickled beets priced at £1.50 in the shops, it saves me a few quid too.

 July has also seen a container sowing of Autumn King seeds going in.
 I do this most years, and not only do they carry on slowly growing, but they keep in the soil through into March time.
 Much better than pulling up and storing in the sand.

 It seems funny thinking about winter while I’m wandering around in shorts and it’s still light after 9 pm, but the football season’s starting very soon and I’m now sowing spring greens for January and February.
 I normally start a few off now, and then some more in six weeks-ish time, and transfer over to the plot when they get a few inches high.

 Even though most French bean seed packets suggest sowing until June, I always sow in July and August.

 In recent years, I’ve sown the reliable, productive dwarf green types.

-Tendergreen is my favourite, and has been brilliant on my allotment.
-Sowing in July and August has ensured a constant supply of beans all through summer, as well as plenty spare to freeze for Winter.
+Tendergreen is my favourite and has been brilliant on my allotment.
+Planting french beans in July and August has ensured a constant supply of beans all through summer, as well as plenty of spares to freeze for winter.